privatenumber/postcss-custom-properties-transformer/README.md

 Add `postcss-custom-properties-transformer` to your PostCSS configuration (eg. `postcss.config.js`) and pass in a `transformer` function.

+> Warning: this plugin doesn't validate custom properties.
+[Make sure to not use invalid characters (eg. period)](https://stackoverflow.com/a/42311038)

 ```diff
 module.exports = {
      plugins: [